Life is funny (in the “odd” sense of the word). For example, take the same problem and different people react in different ways.

 But this and a request from a staff member to view a photo of her dog’s bloody bowel movement set me thinking about IBD, colitis and sensitive tummies in general.

 Why Some Dogs Get Blood in Their Poop

-OK, blood in a bowel movement is an important sign not to overlook.
-It can happen for a number of reasons including:
+Blood in a bowel movement is an important sign not to overlook.

 - Infection: Serious infections, such as parvovirus, cause physical damage to the bowel.